mrdaemon/exosphere/docs/source/installation.rst

     .. group-tab:: Stable Release

         This will fetch the code for the latest stable release of Exosphere.
-        This is recommend for most users.
+        This is recommended for most users.

         .. parsed-literal::